 Maybe you need a refresher course in logic.
-To logicians, self-contradiction is widely rumored to defuse an argument - not enhance it.
+To logicians, self-contradiction is widely rumored to defuse an argument; a self-contradiction does not enhance it.
 Any argument - which gives rise to self-contradiction (as above) - is simply invalid.

 Non-interactionary dualism (the occult belief-claim that consciousness is causally inert) - when grafted to functionalism, as has been demonstrated for quite some time - generates obscene paradoxes.
 Should consciousness be causally inert - functionalism could not apply to conscious experiences.
-If consciousness were causally inert, consciousness could not functionally interact with brain-states.
+If consciousness were causally inert, consciousness could not functionally (or otherwise) interact with brain-states.
 (I pointed-out this trite detail over two years ago.)

 Dennett does not conceive of and approach conscious experience as being causally inert.
 Only those, inhabiting the cultic fringe, known as non-interactionary dualism, do.

 Dennett denies that zombies are physically possible.
 Imaginary beings claimed to have no conscious experiences - trivially - cannot empathize with another's sadness (i.e. consciously identifying with the thoughts, feelings and experiences of conscious beings).
 Dennett accepts supervenience (the principle whereby psychological states depend on physical states).
 The failure (i.e. cross-world inequivalence) of supervenience is the pivot-hinge - on which the possible existence of zombies turns.

-Dennett rejects the basis for your god-damned zombies, i.e. the break-down of supervenience in any possible world.
+Dennett rejects the foundation of your god-damned zombies, i.e. the break-down of supervenience in any possible world.
 To him, two beings who are in the same physical state must be in the same mental state.
 Dennett rejects the notion that one of two physically identical beings has mental states - while the other physically identical being (a zombie) entirely lacks mental states.
 Below is Dennett's unqualified dismissal of the zombie side-show: